mampfes/hacs_waste_collection_schedule/doc/source/eko_tom_pl.md

 ## How to get the source argument

-Open [eko-tom.pl](https://eko-tom.pl/harmonogramy-odbiorow/) and select your adress from the dropdown menu.
+Open [eko-tom.pl](https://eko-tom.pl/harmonogramy-odbiorow/) and select your address from the dropdown menu.
 "Typ Lokalizacji:" and "Typ Zabudowy:" are pointless.